 High Hurdle Training

-Trail leg Drill – Start with 3 hurdles in early season and increase the number up to 5 or 6 as season progresses.
+Trail leg Drill – Start with 3 hurdles in the early season and increase the number up to 5 or 6 as the season progresses.
 Set hurdles at 4 meters.
-Start 3-4 strides before first hurdle, take 1 stride between hurdles.
+Start 3-4 strides before the first hurdle, take 1 stride between hurdles.

 Lead leg Drill – Same as trail leg drill.
 Don’t let hurdler drag the trail leg.

 Balance Drill (Stanford Drill) – Set hurdles at 5 meters apart.
-Start with low hurdles then 36” and finally 39” (for men); 3 steps between hurdles run with arms parallel to track at all times. (extended arms force take off leg to provide all the thrust over the hurdle, force hurdler to lead with knee and keeps hurdler from twisting in hurdle clearance.)
+Start with low hurdles then 36” and finally 39” (for men); 3 steps between hurdles run with arms parallel to track at all times. (extended arms force takeoff leg to provide all the thrust over the hurdle, force hurdler to lead with knee and keep hurdler from twisting in hurdle clearance.)

 Momentum Drill – (Early season) Start with low hurdles then intermediate hurdles.
 4 meters between hurdles.
 Start 3-4 strides before 1st hurdle.
 Take 1 stride between hurdles.
-Idea is to accelerate and step over the hurdle as fast as possible getting fastest tempo at last hurdle.
-Run 4-5 hurdles in early season, work toward 10 hurdles at the end of the season.
-Drill is strength builder and forces lead knee to provide thrust-can also be used as trail leg drill.
+Idea is to accelerate and step over the hurdle as fast as possible getting the fastest tempo at the last hurdle.
+Run 4-5 hurdles in the early season, work toward 10 hurdles at the end of the season.
+The drill is a strength builder and forces lead knee to provide thrust-can also be used as a trail leg drill.

 Speed Drills – 8 meter drill over 4 hurdles to 6 or 7 hurdles.
 Set hurdles at 8 meters apart and 3 step 8 meter drill over full flight x 2-3 (late season) 8 meter drill up and down x 3-4 Set 5,6 or 7 hurdles at 8 meters going both ways.
 Leave lane between.
 No recovery between each trip up and back.